fredlebel/CombinatoryLogic/README.md

-    -L             --SKI                     shows only SKI combinators, no symbols -P             --show_parentheses        show full parentheses, ex: "((SK)I)" -f             --no_stop                 reduce until reaching NF, no stop at 200 iterations -c COMBINATOR  --combinator=COMBINATOR   combinator to reduce
+    -L             --SKI                     shows only SKI combinators, no symbols -P             --show_parentheses        show full parentheses, ex: "((SK)I)" -f             --no_stop                 reduce until reaching NF, no stop at 200 iterations -l             --last                    only show the last line of the reduction -e             --eager                   tree reduction is done eagerly -c COMBINATOR  --combinator=COMBINATOR   combinator to reduce